 Refer to Appendix E for Troubleshooting Guide on TPMS system.

 FIRE EXTINGUISHERS

-Depending on selected options, two fire extinguishers may be located under the first row seats.
-A decal at the bottom of each of the trapezoidal windows in the first row indicates the location of fire extinguishers.
+Two fire extinguishers are located under the seats in the first row behind the driver.
 Instructions for use are found on the extinguishers.

-Make sure you know how to operate the fire extinguishers in case of an emergency.
+Make sure you know how to operate fire extinguishers in case of an emergency.